 “We started off keeping track of time in Excel spreadsheets.
 Each week people would track the amount of time on projects each day but we needed more detail.”

 The team at MyHealth Access Network made something of an upgrade by using Outlook Calendar.
 Clients were billed according to calendar inputs that accounted for every hour of the day.

 “If you spent 15 minutes on a project then you filled in a 15-minute appointment for that project,” Butler says.

 “We set up a master list of billing categories and then extracted everybody’s data at the end of the month.
 This led us to realize we needed timekeeping software.
 The current system was taking too much time as it was a manual process.”

 “There was a lot of timekeeping software available but Timewatch struck us immediately.”

 And that’s where Timewatch entered the story.

-“This is a merge of calendar and manual entry.
+“This is a merge of Outlook calendars and manual entry.
 It was simple and it was a natural fit for us.”